-- 10.36 In patients with known atherosclerotic cardiovascular disease, consider ACE inhibitor or angiotensin receptor blocker therapy to reduce the risk of cardiovascular events.
-B - 10.37 In patients with prior myocardial infarction, β-blockers should be continued for at least 2 years after the event.
-B - 10.38 In patients with type 2 diabetes with stable congestive heart failure, metformin may be used if estimated glomerular filtration rate remains >30 mL/min but should be avoided in unstable or hospitalized patients with congestive heart failure.
-B - 10.39 Among patients with type 2 diabetes who have established atherosclerotic cardiovascular disease, sodium-glucose cotransporter 2 inhibitors or glucagon-like peptide 1 receptor agonists with demonstrated cardiovascular disease benefit (Table 9.1) are recommended as part of the antihyperglycemic regimen.
-A - 10.40 Among patients with atherosclerotic cardiovascular disease at high risk of heart failure or in whom heart failure coexists, sodium-glucose cotransporter 2 inhibitors are preferred.
-C
+- 10.40 In patients with known atherosclerotic cardiovascular disease, consider ACE inhibitor or angiotensin receptor blocker therapy to reduce the risk of cardiovascular events.
+B - 10.42 In patients with type 2 diabetes with stable heart failure, metformin may be continued for glucose lowering if estimated glomerular filtration rate remains >30 mL/min but should be avoided in unstable or hospitalized patients with heart failure.
+B - 10.43 Among patients with type 2 diabetes who have established atherosclerotic cardiovascular disease or established kidney disease, a sodium-glucose co-transporter 2 inhibitor or glucagon-like peptide 1 receptor agonist with demonstrated cardiovascular disease benefit (Table 10.3B and Table 10.3C) is recommended as part of the glucose-lowering regimen.
+A - 10.43a In patients with type 2 diabetes and established atherosclerotic cardiovascular disease, multiple atherosclerotic cardiovascular disease risk factors, or diabetic kidney disease, a sodium-glucose cotransporter 2 inhibitor with demonstrated cardiovascular benefit is recommended to reduce the risk of major adverse cardiovascular events and heart failure hospitalization.
+A